-- 1. This class will be a walk only with a halt included. - 2.
-The rider will enter the ring at a walk and will reverse and continue to walk and line up when asked to do so. - 3.
+- a.
+This class will be a walk only with a halt included. - b.
+The rider will enter the ring at a walk and will reverse and continue to walk and line up when asked to do so. - c.
 The judge will call for a halt both directions of the ring.
-The judge may talk to the riders at the lineup to give them any pointers if desired.

-- 4. An adult is required to be in center ring throughout the class and to stand with the rider in the lineup. - 5.
-The special needs rider may have a side walker. - 6.
-The rider will get a participation ribbon for this class.

-7. NO stallions are allowed

-K. MENTOR AND ME CLASS: Judging criteria: Gait 60%; Performance 20%; Temperament 20%
+The judge may talk to the riders at the lineup to give them any pointers if desired. - d.
+An adult is required to be in center ring throughout the class and to stand with the rider in the lineup. - e.
+The special needs rider may have a side walker. - f.
+The rider will get a participation ribbon for this class. - g.
+NO stallions are allowed - 11.
+MENTOR AND ME CLASS: Judging criteria: Gait 60%; Performance 20%; Temperament 20%